Skip to content

 ECG and Chest X-Ray:

-ECG and Chest X-Ray are shown below.
-Rhythm is paced with underlying Atrial Fibrillation.
-Atrial lead is capped.
-In apical CXR, RV lead is fixed to the inferior border of the right ventricle and in the lateral CXR, the lead is the posterior aspect of the right ventricle.
-Overall, the CXR is indicative of an infero-posterior position of the lead.
+The ECG and chest X-ray are displayed below.
+The rhythm is paced with underlying Atrial Fibrillation, and the atrial lead is capped.
+In the apical chest X-ray, the right ventricular (RV) lead is attached to the inferior border of the right ventricle, while in the lateral view, the lead is positioned at the posterior aspect of the right ventricle.
+Overall, the chest X-ray suggests an infero-posterior position of the lead.

 ECG – typical paced rhythm morphology and underlying atrial fibrillation